 What Type of Damages May I Collect Following Wrongful Termination?

-Following wrongful termination, victims may be left suffering not only from the financial damages of losing their job but from emotional distress and other psychological suffering as well.
-In order to recover, a victim may seek compensation for the following damages:
+Following wrongful termination, victims may be left suffering from the financial damages of losing their job, emotional distress, and other psychological sufferings.To recover, a victim may seek compensation for the following damages:

 What Should I Look for in a Wrongful Termination Lawyer?